-Krakow is one of the best hidden gems in Europe (although it is starting to become much more well known).
-It’s basically a cheaper and less fancy version of Prague.
-Krakow’s cheap alcohol, accommodation, and food have made it a popular destination for budget travelers.
+Krakow is one of Europe’s hidden gems (although it is starting to become much more well known).
+We like to think of it as a cheaper and less fancy version of Prague.
+Krakow’s cheap alcohol, accommodation, and food have made it a popular destination for budget travelers looking for something a little different.

 This article is part of our City Price Guide Series — Click here to see all our city price guides.